 Residential Energy Conservation Ordinance (RECO)

 The purpose of RECO is to increase the energy and water efficiency in Berkeley residences.
-Compliance with RECO measures saves money, increases the comfort and reduces the amount of greenhouse emissions in every home.
+Compliance with RECO measures saves money, increases the comfort and reduces the amount of greenhouse emissions in homes.
 This ordinance, adopted originally in 1987, and revised on January 1, 1992, contributes to the Berkeley Climate Action goal of reducing Berkeley's overall greenhouse gas emissions by 80% by the year 2050.

 When is RECO compliance required?
 RECO applies to all homes, residential areas of mixed-use buildings, tenants-in-common, condominiums, multi-family properties, live-work spaces and boarding houses (including the common areas/common systems) and must be complied with upon the following triggers:

 Transitioning from RECO to BESO: Effective December 1, 2015, Berkeley's Energy Saving Ordinance (Berkeley Municipal Code 19.81) will replace both the Residential and Commercial Energy Conservation Ordinances.
 BESO requires all buildings to complete building-specific energy assessments, as well as publicly report a building's energy and water efficiency.
 BESO compliance is required prior to selling a building or due based on a phase-in schedule but will no longer be required when renovating a building.
 For more information, see: www.cityofberkeley.info/BESO.